Web Design · Conversion

 No route pages — just a routes overview

 Most private jet websites have a single 'our routes' page with a list of destinations.
 That page ranks for nothing.
-UHNW clients search for specific routes: 'private jet London to Ibiza', 'charter flight Farnborough to Nice'.
-A general overview page does not appear for those queries.
-The visitor does not arrive.
-The enquiry never happens.
+UHNW clients search for specific routes: 'private jet London to Ibiza'.

 The fix

 Build a dedicated landing page for each priority route.
-Include departure airport, arrival airport, flight time, aircraft options, approximate pricing range, and a route-specific quote form.
-Route pages convert at 8.5% on average — four times higher than generic aviation terms.
-Start with your ten most-booked routes and work outward.
+Include flight time, aircraft options, approximate pricing range, and a route-specific quote form.
+Route pages convert at a far higher rate than generic terms.

 Nothing compelling above the fold

 The hero section is where you win or lose the visitor in three seconds.
-Most private jet sites use a stock image of a jet interior and the headline 'Fly in style.'
-That tells the visitor nothing about where you fly, what aircraft you operate, or why they should call you rather than someone else.
+Generic 'Fly in style' headlines tell the visitor nothing about where you fly or why they should call you.

 The fix

 State your offer precisely above the fold.
 Mention specific routes or regions.
-Show an actual aircraft from your fleet with its registration number.
-Include one trust signal (ARGUS, Wyvern, AOC).
-Add a quote request CTA that matches the visitor's intent — 'Get a quote for your route' performs better than 'Contact us'.
+Show an actual aircraft from your fleet.
+Add a quote request CTA like 'Get a quote for your route'.

 Trust signals buried or absent

 UHNW clients do not assume you are safe.
-They check.
-They look for ARGUS Platinum or Wyvern Wingman ratings.
-They look for your Air Operator Certificate number.
-They look for IS-BAO or IS-BAH accreditation.
-If those signals are not visible on arrival, the visitor leaves and searches for an operator who shows them.
+They check for ARGUS, Wyvern, or AOC numbers.
+If those signals are not visible on arrival, the visitor leaves.

 The fix

-Place your most important accreditation badge above the fold on the homepage and on every route page.
+Place your most important accreditation badge above the fold.
 Display your AOC number visibly.
 Named testimonials from real clients outperform anonymous reviews.
-If you have won an industry award, show it.
-Every missing trust signal is a conversion that goes to a competitor.

 No fleet entity schema

-Google and AI systems (ChatGPT, Perplexity, Google AI Overviews) understand your aircraft through structured data — not through your photos or copy.
-Without fleet entity schema, your aircraft do not exist to AI systems.
-When a client asks ChatGPT which operators fly a Gulfstream G650 from London, you are not in the answer.
+Google and AI systems understand your aircraft through structured data.
+Without fleet entity schema, your aircraft do not exist to AI systems like ChatGPT or Perplexity.

 The fix